ePietry/red-hat-kiosk/documentation/LOCAL_DEV.md

 # Local development

-## Create a RHEL 9 Virtual Machine
+## Create a RHEL 9 Virtual Machine to play with os-builder and microshift

 Pre-requisites :
 - Fedora 39 [with Libvirt installed](https://docs.fedoraproject.org/en-US/quick-docs/virtualization-getting-started/)